fooiff/MHCompany.Privacy_en/README.md

 ２. Processing and retention period of personal information

-① 'MCH Games' shall process and retain personal information within the period of personal information retention and use agreed upon when collecting personal information from the information subject or within the period of personal information retention and use in accordance with laws and regulations.
+① 'MH Games' shall process and retain personal information within the period of personal information retention and use agreed upon when collecting personal information from the information subject or within the period of personal information retention and use in accordance with laws and regulations.

 ② The specific personal information processing and retention periods are as follows.